14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 We cover the latest in sustainable living, fashion, zero waste, beauty, travel, finance and more…

-Why Choose Plastic Free Coffee Makers?
+Why Choose Plastic-Free Coffee Makers?

 Plastic doesn’t really deserve an invitation to our coffee breaks—yet it’s been RSVPing.

-Plastic coffee = toxic coffee
+In fact, plastic coffee = toxic coffee.

 Many components in a coffee maker are often made with plastic.

-And the big problem here is that BPA is known to leach out 55 times faster in hot liquids than it does under normal conditions.
+The big problem here is that BPA is known to leach out 55 times faster in hot liquids than it does under normal conditions.

 The plastic-hardening chemical has been linked to a range of health concerns, like heart disease, high blood pressure, asthma, diabetes, reproductive disorders, obesity, cancer, and impaired brain development.

-The BPA alternatives are structurally similar.
+Yes, but unfortunately, many plastic BPA alternatives are structurally similar.
 So, from a manufacturing standpoint, they make a worthy alternative.

 Unfortunately, they’re hormonally active in similar ways, too.